silavsale/ChakraUIReactApp/README.md

 # Application build with Vite, React, Typescript, ChakraUI.

-Emergency Dispatch Simulator is a study-focused web app that mimics the functions of a real emergency dispatch system.
+## Emergency Dispatch Simulator is a study-focused web app that mimics the functions of a real emergency dispatch system.

+### Project structure

 ---